wedobooks/wedobooks-sdk-ios-sample/README.md

 # WeDoBooks SDK Sample App

-Public sample app as inspiration for integrators.
+This is a public sample app intended to serve as inspiration for integrators.

-It mainly demonstrates how to sign in with user, checkout a book and open it with our full screen reader or player components.
-It's also possible to play around with theming, localization and a few other configurations of the UI.
+It primarily demonstrates how to sign in with a user, check out a book, and open it using our full-screen reader or player components.
+You can also explore theming, localization, and several other UI configurations.

-This app requires a WeDoBooks SDK backend and other credentials to function properly.
-Get in touch to obtain access.
+> **Note:** This app requires access to the WeDoBooks SDK backend and additional credentials to function correctly.
+Contact us to request access.

-The WeDoBooksSDK uses the Firebase SDK v11.13.0 which is statically bundled inside the SDK.
-If you use Firebase in the host app please let us know as this could potentially present some challenges at runtime.
+The `WeDoBooks SDK` includes Firebase SDK `v11.13.0`, which is statically bundled within the SDK.
+If your host app also uses Firebase, please notify us, as this may lead to runtime conflicts.

 ## Setup

-In order to get up and running you need the following (which will be delivered by WeDoBooks when requested):
+To get started, you’ll need the following (provided by WeDoBooks upon request):

-- Access to the server that's delivering the SDK through SPM (can be used in a .netrc file to avoid entering in Xcode on every download - see below).
+- Access to the server hosting the SDK via SPM
+  (you can use a `.netrc` file to avoid repeated login prompts in Xcode — see below).
-- A demo user id of a user in our demo backend (can be delivered to the runtime through Secrets.xcconfig - see below).
+- A demo user ID for a user in our demo backend
-- Credentials (key and secret) to the reader component (can be delivered to the runtime through Secrets.xcconfig - see below).
+  (can be provided at runtime via `Secrets.xcconfig` — see below).
+- Reader credentials (key and secret)
+  (also provided via `Secrets.xcconfig`).
-- Firebase info plist file of the backend you want to use.
-The bundle id of the app must match the bundle id in this file which must exists as a defined app in the backend.
-Let us know the desired bundle id and we will produce this file for you and it needs to be added to the project.
+- The Firebase `GoogleService-Info.plist` file for the backend you intend to use.
+  The app’s bundle ID must match the one specified in this file, which must be registered in the backend.
+  Provide us with your desired bundle ID, and we’ll generate the file for you to include in your project.

 ### Secrets.xcconfig

-This the recommended way to inject the user id, reader key and secret mentioned above, but of course, feel free to do it in another way.
+This is the recommended way to inject the user ID, reader key, and secret mentioned above.

-The current build settings look for a file called Secrets.xcconfig and expects these values:
+The current build settings expect a file called `Secrets.xcconfig` with the following values:

 ```
 READER_KEY = <some-key>